Commercial Property

 • Interest only: With interest only mortgages, the interest is repaid monthly, but not the capital.
 By the end of the term, a lump sum will be needed to cover the capital in full.

-In the bespoke lending world, bridging loans can be used for investment in commercial property.
+In the bespoke lending world, bridging loans can be used for a commercial investment.
 These loans can come in many forms and be used for a range of circumstances.
 For example, bridging can be used to purchase, refurbish, or bid on a commercial property.

-Bridge Fusion can also be an option for commercial property purchases.
+Bridge Fusion can also be an option.
 Combining the best of bridging and buy-to-let, it offers a slighlty longer term than bridging loans, with deferred and rolled interest options adopted from buy-to-let mortgages.
 Fusion is especially useful to wait out market uncertainties on lower interest rates, potentially saving thousands of pounds in interest.

-Remortgages are also available for commercial properties.
+Remortgages are also available for commercial real estate.
 This involves taking out a new mortgage on an owned commercial property to find better terms, or release equity.
 This can be done with mainstream lenders and/or bridging providers.

 Outside of these possibilities, there are also other alternative options for financing a purchase.